tnyeanderson/zet/20250802145648/README.md

 2. Remove the four (#1 phillips) screws in the corners of top of the control pod.
 The screws are located underneath the foam.
 3. Remove the two screws holding the board in place.
-4. Remove the board by carefully moving it away from the aux ports on the side of the control pod until they are dislodged, then pull up and out of the housing.
+4. Remove the board by carefully moving it away from the 3.5mm ports on the side of the control pod until they are dislodged, then pull up and out of the housing.
 5. Unplug the existing cable(s) from the board.
 6. Note the existing order of wires in the housing.
 Use a needle to lift the white retaining tabs which are holding each of the pins in place within the